This post may contain affiliate links. Please read our disclosure.

 Net carbs: 10 g

-Dave’s Killer Bread is another brand you’ll see on most supermarket shelves, at least if you’re in California.
+Dave’s Killer Bread is another brand you’ll see on many supermarket shelves.
 It’s supposedly the most sold organic bread in the US.

-I choose the Good Seed Thin-sliced bread for this review simply because it was the one with the lowest net-carb count my local store had available.
+I chose the Good Seed Thin-sliced bread for this review because it had the lowest net-carb count my local store had available.

-It definitely looks and feels like any ordinary slice of sandwich bread but I thought the slices were a little on the small size.
-I also found the taste a little too sweet and it hit my blood sugar pretty hard, which just didn’t work for me, so I don’t see myself buying this again.
+It definitely looks and feels like any ordinary slice of sandwich bread, but I thought the slices were a little on the small side.
+I also found the taste a little too sweet, and it hit my blood sugar pretty hard, which just didn’t work for me, so I don’t see myself buying this again.

 Net carbs: 12 g